gerakisg/UK_Online_Retail_Transactions/README.md

 ## This project explores and analyzes the **UK Online Retail Dataset**, a transactional dataset containing e-commerce sales for a UK-based online retailer (2010–2011).
-I use Python to clean the data, perform EDA, RFM customer segmentation with K-means, Market Basket Analysis with FP-Growth, then use SQL queries for further analysis.
+I use Python to clean the data, perform EDA, RFM customer segmentation with K-means, Market Basket Analysis with FP-Growth, then organize the data to create a database and use SQL queries for further analysis.

 The goal:
 - Clean and preprocess transactional data
 - Perform descriptive and diagnostic EDA
 - Analyze customer behavior with RFM segmentation
 - Perform Market Basket Analysis
 - Study product performance and returns
+- Organize the data into a database
 - Combine SQL + Python workflows for realistic, reproducible analysis

 ## Dataset Description